chef/chef-workstation/docs-chef-io/content/workstation/knife_azure.md

 `-N NAME`, `--node-name NAME`

-:   The name of the node.
+:   The unique identifier of the node.
 Node names, when used with Microsoft Azure,
     must be 91 characters or shorter.

 `--[no-]host-key-verify`